Crigler-Najjar syndrome is a very rare inherited disorder in which bilirubin cannot be broken down. Bilirubin is a

 Light treatment (phototherapy) is needed throughout a person's life.
 In infants, this is done using bilirubin lights (bili or 'blue' lights).
 Phototherapy does not work as well after age 4, because thickened skin blocks the light.

 A liver transplant can be done in some people with type I disease.

 Blood transfusions may help control the amount of bilirubin in blood.
 Calcium compounds are sometimes used to remove bilirubin in the gut.

 The drug phenobarbitol is sometimes used to treat type II Crigler-Najjar syndrome.

 Infants with the severe form of the disease (type I) may continue to have jaundice into adulthood, and may need daily treatment.
 If not treated, this severe form of the disease will lead to death in childhood.

 People with this condition who reach adulthood will develop brain damage due to jaundice (kernicterus), even with regular treatment.
-The life expectancy for type I disease is 30 years.
+The life expectancy for someone with type I disease is 30 years.